The average weight of a car in 2021 is 4,094 pounds, which is only a slight reduction from 2020.

 Crossovers (CUVs or known as car SUVs in the EPA report) have eaten up market share for several years, but data also shows that truck SUVs are also enjoying a larger share.
 Both types achieved record-high fuel economy as well.

-The fact that SUVs make up such a large share of the market contributes to average weight staying the same and not decreasing, which might happen with a larger small passenger car market share.
+The fact that SUVs and CUVs make up such a large share of the market contributes to average weight staying the same and not decreasing, which might happen with a larger small passenger car market share.

 By 2017, over half of all vehicles were projected to use gasoline direct injection (GDI).
 This is a significant increase; the technology was only used in around three percent of vehicles ten years ago.
-Several automakers have adopted this technology in the entire vehicle lineup.
+Several automakers have adopted this technology in their entire vehicle lineup.

 What are the lightest cars in the U.S. market?